Polymer/prpl-server/README.md

 - Start nghttpx: `nghttpx -f127.0.0.1,8443 -b127.0.0.1,8080 server.key server.crt --no-ocsp`
 - Visit `https://localhost:8443`.
 In Chrome, Push responses will show up in the Network tab as Initiator: Push / Other.

-Note that Chrome will not allow a service worker to be registered over HTTPS with a self-signed certe.
+Note that Chrome will not allow a service worker to be registered over HTTPS with a self-signed certificate.
 You can enable [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) to bypass this check.
 See [this page](https://www.chromium.org/blink/serviceworker/service-worker-faq) for more tips on developing service workers in Chrome.

 ## Service Workers

 prpl-server sets the [`Service-Worker-Allowed`](https://www.w3.org/TR/service-workers-1/#service-worker-allowed) header to `/` for any request path ending with `service-worker.js`.
-This allows a service worker served from a build subdirectory to be registered with a scope outside of that directory.
+This allows a service worker served from a build subdirectory to be registered with a scope outside of that directory, e.g. `register('service-worker.js', {scope: '/'})`.